Menu Hamburger Logo Menu close Logo

 Getting to Abandoned Rabassada Hotel and Casino

-starting at Sant Cugat FGC station and ending at FCG Vallvidrera funicular superior Station.
-This route is 16km long and requires a medium level of fitness.
+Long Route: Start at Sant Cugat FGC station and finish at Vallvidrera Funicular – Superior Station.
+The full route is approximately 16 km and requires a medium level of fitness.

-Sant Cugat is on the FGC Valles Lines.
+Sant Cugat is served by the FGC Vallès Lines.

-Because all these stations are in Zone-1, use a T-Casual or Hola-Barcelona travel card for metro, bus and FGC Train services.
+All stations on this route are in Zone 1, so you can use a T‑Casual or Hola‑Barcelona travel card for metro, bus and FGC services.

 Documents for Abandoned Rabassada Hotel and Casino